Tech-at-DU/Flask-Playlister/P11-Adding-Route-For-Comments/content.md

----
-title: "Adding a Route for Comments"
+# Adding a Route for Comments
-slug: adding-route-for-comments
----

 Now it's time to add a route to handle comments.